justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 title: Hacking consumer AI for Library Discovery
 published: true
 tags: alexa aws lambda
+comments: true
 ---

 # Build your First Alexa Skill

 ![VALA TEch Camp 2017](https://www.vala.org.au/images/stories/VALAlogos/VTC-Square_Logo.jpg)

 For the [VALA Tech Camp 2017](https://portal.vala.org.au/camp_speakers#Justin) I've been asked to do workshop on 'Hacking consumer AI for Library Discovery'.
-In this blog post and the workshop I'll run through how to utilise consumer AI (in this example Amazon Alexa) to work with a library discovery server (Trove)
+In this blog post and the workshop I'll run through how to utilise consumer AI (in this example Amazon Alexa) to work with a library discovery service (Trove)

 _Note: Trove is the National Library of Australia's discovery service and more.
 You can read more about Trove at [http://trove.nla.gov.au/general/about](http://trove.nla.gov.au/general/about)_